 Coconut.
 Grated coconut neutralizes all the ingredients, which is creamy and also gives a nice texture to the chutney.
 In its absence, you may substitute with the same quantity of white onion.
 As white onion gives a nice little sweet to the chutney, whereas red onions add up a strong flavor.
 So decide accordingly.

 Green chili.
 The Green chili I have mentioned here in this spicy chutney is the one I got from the Indian store.
 The perfect substitute in this chutney would be serrano peppers, as these are commonly available in the United States.
 You may also substitute with a small piece of Jalapeno, deseed them if you feel it is too hot.

 - In the heated oil in the pan add mustard seeds, urad dal, red chili, asafoetida, tamarind and finally grated coconut.

 - Over medium heat, in a pan, add black mustard seeds, urad dal, red chili, tamarind, grated coconut.

 - Stir until mustard seeds splutter.

-- Add coriander leaves.
+- Add cilantro.
 And stir for a minute.

 - Allow it to cool to room temperature.